teamed/technoparkcorp.com/_posts/process/scope/2014-08-08-changerequest.md

   - software outsourcing
   - offshore development
   - distributed programming
-next: process/time
+next_step: process/time
 ---

 Changes are inevitable in software development projects and we recognize that change and the resulting uncertainty are inherent aspects of the IT life cycle.
 A change has potential to ruin the project, or it can creatively increase the value of the business.
 The outcome depends on an established change control procedure created during the project.

 We advocate a strict approach to change management.
 Each new change is formally reviewed, estimated, and approved prior to being implemented.

 <tikz>